 Medicare is a health insurance program for people ages 65 or older, people with end-stage renal disease (permanent kidney failure requiring dialysis or a transplant) and some people with disabilities under age 65.
 It is administered by the Centers for Medicare and Medicaid Services, a subagency of the Department of Health and Human Services.
 Hospital insurance (Part A) helps pay for inpatient hospital care and certain follow-up care after you leave the hospital.
 Medical insurance (Part B) helps pay for your doctor’s services, outpatient hospital care, and some other medical services and supplies that Part A does not cover.
-In addition, types of care provision alternative to the traditional Medicare fee-for-service structure often are referred to as Part C (or Medicare Advantage), and prescription drug coverage as Part D.
+In addition, an alternative to the traditional Medicare fee-for-service structure is available through Medicare Advantage (formerly known as Part C), and prescription drug coverage through Part D.

 Federal and postal workers pay 1.45 percent of their salaries for coverage under Medicare’s hospital insurance.
-If you are age 65 or older, you are eligible for hospital insurance if you have government service (alone or in combination with private-sector service) that equals the amount of work needed for Social Security benefits at age 62 (even if you are not also eligible for Social Security benefits).
-In no case will any individual need more than 10 years of employment (in the federal government alone or in combination with private-sector service) to be eligible for Medicare’s hospital insurance at age 65.
+If you are age 65 or older, you are eligible for hospital insurance if you have the 10 years of employment (in the government alone or in combination with private sector work or other qualifying work) required for Social Security benefits at age 62, even if you are not also eligible for Social Security benefits.

 Medicare eligibility starts at age 65 for you and your spouse.
 Therefore, if you have a younger spouse, it may be advisable to continue under one of the low-option Federal Employees Health Benefits program plans until the spouse reaches age 65.
 If you are still working at age 65, FEHB insurance coverage will continue as primary insurer, with Medicare as the secondary insurer until you retire.
 If your spouse reaches age 65 while you are still working, federal health insurance coverage will also continue as primary insurer for your spouse.

 While you do not have to pay a monthly premium for Part A if you meet eligibility conditions, you must pay for Part B if you want it (rates vary by taxable income; see below).
-It is deducted from your Social Security or civil service retirement benefit payments.
-Costs under the Part C and Part D programs vary by the type of coverage and the amount of benefits used.
+It typically is deducted from your Social Security or civil service retirement benefit payments; information on arranging payment by electronic funds transfer from a bank account is at www.medicare.gov/your-medicare-costs/ways-to-pay-part-a-part-b-premiums/online-bill-payment.
+Costs under the Medicare Advantage and Part D programs vary by the type of coverage and the amount of benefits used.
+Costs under the Medicare Advantage and Part D programs vary by the type of coverage and the amount of benefits used.

 My.Medicare.gov—The Medicare beneficiary portal at https://my.medicare.gov allows beneficiaries to view eligibility and entitlement information, enrollment information including prescription drug plans, deductibles, and address of record information.
 Additionally, it allows beneficiaries to order replacement Medicare cards and provides access to online forms and publications, preventive service information, and the option for Web chat assistance for technical questions.
 Users also may view adjudicated claims information and search for a specific claim.